ameyer117/service_collection/README.md

-Here's the updated README with an example including the creation and usage of the `inject` function:

----

 # service_collection

 `service_collection` is a lightweight Python package that mimics ASP.NET's dependency injection system.
 It also incorporates an Angular-style `Inject` method to resolve dependencies, making it easier to manage and inject dependencies in your applications.